roman-smrz/erebos/README.md

 : Leave the chatroom.
 User will no longer be listed as a member and erebos tool will no longer collect message of this chatroom.

+`/delete`
+: Delete the chatroom; this action is only synchronized with devices belonging to the current user and does not affect the chatroom state for others.
+Due to the storage design, the chatroom data will not be purged from the local state history, but the chatroom will no longer be listed as available and no futher updates for this chatroom will be collected or shared with other peers.

 ### Add contacts

 To ensure the identity of the contact and prevent man-in-the-middle attack,